Here’s a list of frequently asked questions…

 - This service is only available to account holders.

-- You can pay a maximum of £5,000 a month using the automated payment line.
-If you want to pay more than this, you will need to call and speak to one of our agents.
+- You can pay up to £5,000 a month using the self-serve facility.
+If you want to pay more than this, you’ll need to call and speak to one of our agents.

 - Payments made after 8:45pm will be applied to your account the following day.